 In a first approximation, tyre cornering stiffness is approximately proportional to vertical load: $C_i = k_i \cdot F{iz}$.
 For a vehicle with equally many and same tyres front and rear, this means that it will be neutral steered.
-This is because, in steady state cornering, vertical loads distributes in same relation as lateral loads.
+This is because, in steady state cornering, vertical loads are distributed over the axles in the same relation as lateral loads.
 Using definition of understeer gradient: